Lab 5: Extreme WeatherThe lab activity described here was created by Betsy Youngman of TERC for the EarthLabs project.

 - The Complexity of Climate Modeling from the UCAR website.

-- There are several good introductory videos on modeling available on the National Science Foundation Climate Modeling.
+- There are several good introductory videos on modeling available on the National Science Foundation Science 360 website To What Degree?.
 These videos may also be appropriate for students.

 - You can learn more about models, especially how they are constructed and used, by downloading and reading this PowerPoint presentation file from NOAA's presentation library.
 What is Climate Modeling?
 PPT file (PowerPoint 2007 (.pptx) 6.3MB Jun20 11)